 3. Making Soybean Milk

 It only takes about half an hour to unlock the door to this protein-packed, easily digestible drink.
-Yellow soybeans will guarantee the best flavor as well as the highest nutritional value for your milk.
+Yellow soybeans guarantee your milk’s best flavor and nutritional value.
 You can keep your homemade milk in the refrigerator for 7-10 days.

 Ingredients: soybeans, water, vanilla extract (optional)